Report to: Assistant Superintendent of Operations

 Essential Functions:

-• Act as the program representative within the NWESD 189 region.
+- Acts as a program representative within the NWESD region.

-• Create, manage, and monitor delivery and pickup schedules between schools and districts.
+- Supports the Bicycle Education Specialist with creating, managing, and monitoring equipment delivery and pickup schedules between schools and districts.

-• Deliver trailers, bikes, and equipment to districts or directly to participating schools
+- Delivers trailers, bikes, and equipment to participating schools or districts.

-• Replenishing curriculum materials, such as bikes, helmets, bike locks, curriculum posters, etc.
+- Replenishes curriculum materials: bikes, helmets, bike locks, curriculum posters, etc.

 Required knowledge, skills, and abilities: